-- To afflict someone could be translated as "cause someone to experience troubles" or "cause someone to suffer" or "cause suffering to come." - In certain contexts "afflict" could be translated as "happen to" or "come to" or "bring suffering." - A phrase like, "afflict someone with leprosy" could be translated as, "cause someone to be sick with leprosy." - When a disease or disaster is sent to "afflict" people or animals, this could be translated as "cause suffering to." - Depending on the context, the term "affliction" could be translated as "calamity" or "sickness" or "suffering" or "great distress." physical - The phrase "afflicted with" could also be translated as, "suffering from" or "sick with."
+- To afflict someone could be translated as "cause someone to experience troubles" or "cause someone to suffer" or "cause suffering to come." - In certain contexts "afflict" could be translated as "happen to" or "come to" or "bring suffering." - A phrase like "afflict someone with leprosy" could be translated as "cause someone to be sick with leprosy." - When a disease or disaster is sent to "afflict" people or animals, this could be translated as "cause suffering to." - Depending on the context, the term "affliction" could be translated as "calamity" or "sickness" or "suffering" or "great distress." - The phrase "afflicted with" could also be translated as "suffering from" or "sick with."

-(See: leprosy, leper, leprous, plague, suffer, suffering)
+(See also: leprosy, plague, suffer)